-Via his association with disgraced figures like Hendropriyono, Jokowi has done serious damage to his reputation as a reformer and an ethical leader.
-Hendropriyono has been a behind-the-scenes mover in Jokowi’s PDI-P for quite some time, and was also involved in Jokowi’s election campaign; but his appointment to the transition team carries the implication of a public and personal endorsement, which was always bound to backfire on Jokowi as president-elect.
+By virtue of his association with disgraced figures such as Hendropriyono, Jokowi has done serious damage to his reputation as a reformer and an ethical leader.
+Hendropriyono has been a behind-the-scenes mover in Jokowi’s PDI-P for quite some time, and was also involved in Jokowi’s election campaign, but his appointment to the transition team carries the implication of a public and a personal endorsement, which was always bound to backfire on Jokowi as president-elect.

 Hasto Kristiyanto, a deputy of the transition team, has argued that Hendropriyono — with his background in the intelligence services — can offer vital expertise in the fight against terror and radical Islam.
 This may be so.
 But if the transition team is only a temporary measure, and of such minor importance in practice, then why would Jokowi want to let its members tarnish his character before his presidency has even begun?
 Was this not all a plainly foreseeable controversy?